Tuskegee Syphilis Study: Aftermath

 In 1974, Congress passed the National Research Act and created a commission to study and write regulations governing studies involving human participants.
 Within the United States Department of Health and Human Services, the Office for Human Research Protections (OHRP) was established to oversee clinical trials.
-Now studies require informed consent, communication of diagnosis and accurate reporting of test results.
+As a result, new studies require informed consent, communication of diagnosis and accurate reporting of test results.
 Institutional review boards (IRBs), including laypeople, are established in scientific research groups and hospitals to review study protocols, protect patient interests, and ensure that participants are fully informed.

-In 1994, a multi-disciplinary symposium was held on the U.S. Public Health Service Syphilis Study at Tuskegee: Doing Bad in the Name of Good?: The Tuskegee Syphilis Study and Its Legacy at the University of Virginia.
+In 1994, a multi-disciplinary symposium was held on the U.S. Public Health Service Syphilis Study at Tuskegee, Doing Bad in the Name of Good?: The Tuskegee Syphilis Study and Its Legacy at the University of Virginia.
 Following that, interested parties formed the Tuskegee Syphilis Study Legacy Committee to develop ideas that had arisen at the symposium, chaired by Vanessa Northington Gamble.
 It issued its final report in May 1996, having been established at a meeting on January 18–19 of that year.
 The Committee had two related goals: